 This HTTPS SSL Certificates update is one of the weaker ranking signals in Google’s algorithm.
 Let’s say that… adding HTTPS won’t get you an SEO ranking boost, but not adding it might affect your Google rankings over time.

 Well, it’s because internet users will trust it less and they will leave it quicker.
 Your conversions will drop.
 These are all ranking signals that the site isn’t doing well, which Google translates into “I should rank this unsecure site lower and reward a website with a secure connection instead.”

 The truth is that a modern, dynamic website can’t work well without HTTPS.

 Another way in which SSL Certificates could affect SEO is related to the user experience.
 Some internet users might have no clue what’s happening, but others prefer to browse websites that are secure.
 This is where an Extended Validation SSL might come in handy.
 Here’s the difference between a regular, Domain Validated SSL Certificate and a more expensive Extended Validation SSL Certificate.

 Starting with Chrome Version 68 (24th July 2018), the browser now shows the warning Not Secure when you access a website through HTTP.
 Users will now definitely ask themselves more questions when seeing that message instead of just the Information icon.

-So, not only can it benefit your rankings if you switch to HTTPS, but it might also get you a fat fine if you don’t.
-Although usually you will see some ranking boosts, if you mess up your redirects and don’t implement HTTPS correctly, your entire site can drop from the rankings.
+So, not only can it benefit your SEO rankings if you switch to HTTPS, but it might also get you a fat fine if you don’t.
+Although usually you will see some ranking boosts, if you mess up your redirects and don’t implement HTTPS correctly, your entire site can drop from the search engine results.
 Make sure you know what you’re doing before you start.